CableLabs®, CIMM, and Ad-ID Prove Out EIDR Value in Advertising, Measurement, and IP Delivery

 For further EIDR media information, please contact Don Dulchinos:

-The EIDR Organization is a not-for-profit industry association that was founded by MovieLabs, CableLabs, Comcast and Rovi to meet a crucial need across the entertainment supply chain for universal identifiers for a broad array of audio visual objects.
-Recent new member companies include ClearLeap, Google, Japan CableLabs and Microsoft.
+The Entertainment Identifier Registry Association (EIDR) is a nonprofit industry association which supplies the entertainment supply chain with universal identifiers for a broad array of audio visual objects.
 For more information, please visit www.eidr.org.

 The Coalition for Innovative Media Measurement (CIMM) was founded in 2009 by leading television content providers, media agencies and advertisers, in order to promote innovation in audience measurement for television and cross-platform media.